Xp04/DiscordBotC/README.md

 Code for my discord bot to do what I need it to do.
 Can also be changed for different purposes as the need arises.
 It is written in python and can be copied and pasted into a discord bot application, ie bot.py The code can also be modified to add or reduce certain capabilities of the bot.
+The .env file should hold the discord bots token.